Adaptive ratchets and the evolution of molecular complexity

 Darwin's principle states that evolution progresses by mutations and selection.
 This principle describes a dynamical pathway to organisms of high fitness, the efficacy of which is modulated by other, stochastic evolutionary forces.
 In microbial systems, for example, fitness can increase drastically even on time scales of laboratory evolution experiments; these processes are carried by multiple mutations and occur repeatably in parallel-evolving populations~\cite{wiser2013long}.
 In a similar way, increasing complexity appears to be a ubiquitous feature of biological evolution.
 Already the onset of evolution requires the complexity of biopolymers to grow above a minimum required for autocatalytic replication~\cite{higgs2015rna,tkachenko2018onset}.
 In macro-evolution, a prominent example is the increase of genome and regulatory complexity in the transition from prokaryotic to multicellular eukaryotic organisms~\cite{ptashne2002genes}.
 Nevertheless, the evolutionary forces behind complexity have remained controversial~\cite{lynch2007frailty}.
-From a classical Darwinian perspective, organisms evolve complex functions because they adapt to complex environments; that is, complexity increases by positive selection~\cite{jenkins2010novo}.
+From a classical Darwinian perspective, organisms evolve complex functions because they adapt to complex environments; that is, complexity increases by positive selection.
+For example, complex gene regulatory networks have been argued to evolve in response to complex environments in adaptive, incremental steps~\cite{jenkins2010novo}.
 However, producing and maintaining complex features also requires a physiological machinery.
 This generates a fitness cost of complexity, the relative weight of which is often unknown.
 Recent genomic and functional experiments show that molecular complexity can arise by neutral evolution and be maintained by selection, even if there is no discernible fitness benefit~\cite{covello1993evolution, stoltzfus1999possibility, lynch2003origins, lukevs2011neutral,finnigan2012evolution,manhart2015protein,starr2018pervasive,hochberg2020hydrophobic,pillai2020origin}.
 On much shorter time scales, humans and other vertebrates evolve complex antibody repertoires during their lifetime; these antibodies encode a memory of past infections and serve in the immune defense against future infections by similar antigens~\cite{eisen1964affinitymaturation, Mayer2019}.
 Is there a universal force that drives evolving systems to higher complexity, much as selection acts to increase fitness, or are the explanations for complex outcomes as complex as the subject matter?
 This question has no satisfactory answer to date.
 We lack a general definition of complexity and a unifying theory that predicts when complexity is expected to evolve.